 The S106 agreement will set out what the developer will need to do by way of providing information about progress against the ESP objectives - generally to provide data on a quarterly basis.
 The S106 agreement will also contain provision for the authority through which the ESP objectives were agreed to seek a compliance payment from developers if they are not satisfied that the developer has been using reasonable endeavours to deliver the target employment opportunities set out in the ESP.
-Should instances occur where ESPs are not met or are partially met, relevant penalty clauses will be applied, based upon 'Appendix K: Employment and Skills' contribution in lieu quidance.
+Should instances occur where ESPs are not met or are partially met, relevant penalty clauses will be applied, based upon 'Appendix K: Employment and Skills' contribution in lieu guidance.

-5.5.
+5.7.
 Highways and transportation

 A high quality and efficient sustainable transport system is central to the growth of the Essex economy.
-ECC as the strategic highways and transportation authority works closely on long-term transport plans with each Local Planning Authority in support of their local plans.
+ECC as the strategic highways and transportation authority has a statutory responsibility to prepare the Local Transport Plan (LTP) for Essex, which sets out the long term vision, strategy, policies and implementation plans that together identify the transportation interventions needed over the short, medium and long term.
+ECC works closely on long-term transport plans with each Local Planning Authority in ensuring that the LTP is a key evidence base in preparing and implementing support of their local plans.
 This work assesses the overall impact of development and identifies transportation measures to deliver sustainable development, including enhanced passenger transport services and infrastructure, comprehensive active travel networks, improved public rights of way, and sustainable travel planning.

-ECC, acting as the Highway Authority, is consulted by the local planning authorities on any planning applications that may have an impact on the Highway.
+ECC, acting as the Highway Authority, is consulted by LPAs on any planning applications that may have an impact on the highway.
 In its response, ECC may request mitigation measures in the form of works to the highway, provision of active travel interventions, sustainable travel planning measures and/or financial contributions towards strategic sustainable transportation projects.
 Where planning applications cannot satisfactorily mitigate their impact on the highway network and/or meet with current policy requirements the Highway Authority may raise an objection to the planning application.